Crowdedlight/Crows-Zeus-Additions/readme.md

 A teleport function that teleport selected groups/sides/players to the selected position but in a pattern with a configurable distance between each unit and the possibility to set the height over terrain.
 This is useful for mass-teleport units into the air for "parachute insertion" while ensuring a safe distance between each unit and no collision happens.
 It includes the option to teleport vehicles aswell.
 If teleporting vehicles the crew gets teleported together with it.
 If not teleporting vehicles, it will not teleport any units selected that is inside a vehicle.
 As that can cause ghost/dsync behaviour.
 So make sure the infantry you want to teleport is not mounted in vehicles.
+**OBS: All selections in the three tabs counts not just the current one showing.
+That means that if you select side and a group or player, the group/player and all units belong to the said will be teleported.
+Remember to change selection between different teleports.
+The unselect all button is handy here**

 ![image](https://user-images.githubusercontent.com/7889925/113602132-89de7e80-9642-11eb-9f88-95068547a6c0.png)
 ![image](https://user-images.githubusercontent.com/7889925/113602158-91058c80-9642-11eb-82c1-688794e799b3.png)